Posted Date: 01/25/2021

 “I became a teacher to add value and dignity to students — sometimes for the first time in a long time, sometimes just when they need it most.
 That said, when I started teaching 11 years ago, I had no idea how much value my students would bring to me.
 I love teaching because I love who I am when I’m with my kids.”

 Teaching is different this year, however.

 “There’s a somberness to this year.
 As adults, we feel the mental exhaustion of not knowing when this is going to end; teenagers are no different.
 While the mask wearing and the distancing are absolutely necessary to ensure everyone’s safety, the classroom lacks the normal vibrato it typically carries.
 That said, I am so grateful to have had this face-to-face time with my students, and — whether they’ll admit it or not — I think they are, too.”

 Peterson holds a bachelor’s degree in mathematics from Oklahoma Wesleyan University and a master’s degree in mathematics from the University of South Dakota.

 Being named Teacher of the Year is one of the highest honors a teacher can receive at Union.
-All of the school site Teachers of the Year will be honored during the winter reception; teachers were selected by their peers earlier this year so they could be recognized during an upcoming football game.

 The Site Teachers of the Year are: